usnistgov/OSCAL/docs/prose/control.md

 Comparing the ISO 27001 and NIST SP 800-53 examples show obvious differences.
 NIST SP 800-53 includes several components, such as references, control enhancements, and priority, that ISO 27001 does not.
 NIST SP 800-53's statement of the control itself is also much more detailed and specific than ISO 27001's.
 Also, NIST SP 800-53 states its control in a structured format, breaking the text into several lettered and numbered pieces, while the ISO 27001 control is a single short statement.
 A final noteworthy distinction is that the security control identifier from NIST SP 800-53 and the control objective number from ISO 27001 both serve the same purpose--providing a unique identifier for a control.
 Someone who is not familiar with both standards might not assume that these two terms really mean the same thing.

-Note: I should try to create a visual that compares the two examples (mappings between them).

 OSCAL is designed to take disparate control definitions from different sources and express them in a standardized way using its control element.

 ## The OSCAL control element